Lestropie/bep001/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 #### `part-<mag/phase>` key/value pair

-Some parametrically linked anatomical images involve both magnitude and phase
-reconstructed images in the calculation of a parameter map.
+Some parametrically linked anatomical images involve both magnitude and phase reconstructed images in the calculation of a parameter map.
 In that case, the filename MUST make use of this key/value pair to distinguish between them.
-Phase images SHOULD be in radians and have a range of `[0, 2 pi)` (including 0, excluding 2 pi).
+Phase images MUST be in units of radians, and SHOULD NOT contain values spanning a range of `2 pi` or greater (e.g. values SHOULD be restricted to `[-pi, pi)` or `[0, 2 pi)`).
 The `part-<mag/phase>` key/value pair is associated with the DICOM tag 0008,0008 `Image Type`.

 For example (for an `MP2RAGE` dataset):